nilling4/Budget-App/README.md

 ## User Stories

+*Phase 1*:
 - As a user, I want to be able to add recent purchases to their designated spending category/categories
 - As a user, I want to be able to see how much of my total budget I have spent
 - As a user, I want to be able to see the list of purchases I made in a category after adding a purchase
 - As a user, I want to be able to be able to set up a user profile with my name and my budget

+*Phase 2*:
+- As a user, I want to be able to be able to save my budget preferences to file
+- As a user, I want to be able to load my budget preferences from file